Child-Parent Relationship Therapy Certification

 Step 2: Educational/Training Requirement - minimum 24 hours (required)

-The UNT Center for Play Therapy offers Child-Parent Relationship Therapy (CPRT) training according to the evidence-based model recognized by the The Title IV-E Prevention Services Clearinghouse and California Evidence-Based Clearinghouse for Child Welfare.
+The UNT Center for Play Therapy offers Child-Parent Relationship Therapy (CPRT) training according to the evidence-based model recognized by the Title IV-E Prevention Services Clearinghouse and California Evidence-Based Clearinghouse for Child Welfare.
 Training in the evidence-based model of CPRT requires following approved treatment protocols.
 The UNT Center for Play Therapy advises therapists to consider where they seek CPRT training as some trainings do not teach according to the evidence-based model.
 For more information on the recognized protocols and training, search Child-Parent Relationship Therapy at Title IV or CEBC

 • Prior education/training in Child-Centered Play Therapy (CCPT) equivalent to CCPT 101 12-hour workshop